jessesquires/jessesquires.com/_posts/2024-01-16-app-store-screenshot-requirements.md

 **Screenshot requirements for iPhone:**

-1. Either 6.7-inch or 6.5-inch (The current generation of devices).
+1. Either 6.7-inch or 6.5-inch (the current generation of devices).
 Scaled versions of these will be used for 6.1-inch and 5.8-inch.
 1. 5.5-inch (iPhone 6s/7/8 Plus).
 Scaled versions of these will be used for 4.7-inch, 4-inch, and 3.5-inch.

 However, if your app is targeting iOS 17 and later, **generating 5.5-inch screenshots is impossible!** There are [no 5.5-inch devices that can run iOS 17](https://support.apple.com/guide/iphone/models-compatible-with-ios-17-iphe3fa5df43/17.0/ios/17.0)!
 The iPhones 6s/7/8 Plus stopped at iOS 16.
 It doesn't make any sense to provide these screenshots if your app only runs on iOS 17 and later.